Friday, December 18, 2009

 Please note the following two invitations from Vanessa.
 I will provide more details about the Advent Garden soon--it is open to current families, past families, friends, grandparents, parents, and so forth.

-the Dewdrop & Rosebud Advent Garden Friday, December 11th, from 10 - 11am.
+You are invited to attend the Dewdrop & Rosebud Advent Garden Friday, December 11th, from 10 - 11am.
 This special festival provides an experience to remember to keep our inner light shining during these dark months.
 Please contact William Dolde at wdolde@gmail.com for more information or if you are planning to attend.

 The Holiday Workshop is Saturday, December 5th from 10am to 3pm here at our beautiful school.
 The event is open not just to our school community but to anyone who would like to join us, so please encourage friends, family, and neighbors to stop by and enjoy a day of music, food creative work, and enchantment.